The Right Way To Quit Smoking - Nicotine Free Cigarettes

 Abuse of tobacco, cannabis, any herbal smoking blend or other smokable substances is not a healthy habit.

-With that, herbal smoking blend and herbal cigarettes is not addictive.
+With that, herbal smoking blends and herbal cigarettes is not addictive.

 While smoking all substances can produce carcinogens harmful to us, like tar and carbon monoxide, it’s still an easier and wiser path to reduce smoking with a herbal cigarettes that doesn’t extend our dependence on nicotine.